diversitywoman/conference2015/_posts/star_awards/2015-06-10-Rosalyn_Taylor_O’Neale.md

 date: 2015-06-10
 categories: star_award
 title: O'Neale
-name:  Rosalyn Taylor O’Neale
+name: "Rosalyn Taylor O’Neale "
 position: Senior Consultant And Coach At COOK ROSS INC.
 image: Rosalyn.png
 published: true
-teaser: Rosalyn Taylor O’Neale has more than thirty years experience leading the diversity and inclusion efforts of businesses and organizations in over twenty five countries, across four continents.
+teaser: "Rosalyn Taylor O’Neale has more than thirty years experience leading the diversity and inclusion efforts of businesses and organizations in over twenty five countries, across four continents."
 in:
 tw:
 ww: